rougin/dexterity/README.md

 }
 ```

-Using the `get` method returns a `Result` class, which can be used to for handling the result from the `Depot`:
+Using the `get` method returns a `Result` class, which can be used for handling the result from the `Depot`:

 ``` php
 // index.php